 So here’s a plea to NYRA to emphasize this series next year, and to market it clearly and well.

-And guess what?
-Just last week, that’s exactly what they did.
+And in 2010, that’s exactly what they did.
 (Yeah, yeah, I know: coincidence doesn’t equal causality.)

-Beginning this year, Betfair TVG will sponsor each of the three races in the series in yet another entirely new configuration: the Acorn (June 5), the Coaching Club American Oaks (July 24), and the Alabama (August 21).
-And if a filly is able to win all three prestigious Grade 1 races, Betfair TVG will present her owners with a $50,000 bonus to go the charity of their choice.
-If a filly does not sweep the series, Betfair TVG will make a smaller donation ($30,000) to the chosen charity of the owners of the filly that accumulates the most points over the three races, based on a point system it has established.
+That year, Betfair TVG sponsored each of the three races in the series in yet another entirely new configuration: the Acorn, the Coaching Club American Oaks, and the Alabama.
+Betfair TVG also offered an incentive: the owners of any filly able to win all three prestigious Grade 1 races would get a $50,000 bonus to go the charity of their choice.
+If no filly swept the series, Betfair TVG offered $30,000 to the chosen charity of the owners of the filly that accumulated the most points over the three races.
+That filly was Devil May Care.
+The Alabama was her last race, and she died of cancer in May of 2011.

-By my count this is the series’ fourth configuration; its second name; and its second bonus.
-The Acorn/Mother Goose/Coaching Club American Oaks version lasted 26 years; the Mother Goose/Coaching Club American Oaks/Alabama lasted three; the original came back for four.
-Anyone care to offer an over/under on how long this one will last?
+By my count, the Triple Tiara series has comprised four different configurations, and has had two different names and two different bonuses.
+The Acorn/Mother Goose/CCA Oaks version lasted 26 years; the Mother Goose/CCA Oaks/Alabama lasted three; the original came back for four.
+We’re on year two for this configuration: anyone care to offer an over/under on how long it will last?